 The goal is to make the world a better place - but everything starts with curiosity

-I've been lucky enough to interview Ann, having a passion for "white hat hacking".
+I've been lucky enough to interview Ann, who has a passion for "white hat hacking".
 On

-daily basis is Ann a real IT security geek, both at work, but also in the
+daily basis is Ann a real IT security nerd, both in his work, but also in the

 private.
 Why and how you can read more about here.

-Ann, 29 year.
+Ann, 29 years old.
 Have read cand.merc.it on CBS.
 Today employed at NNIT as IT security specialist through NNIT graduate program.
-Before she found out, that she wanted to work with IT- security, she traveled around the world, and has also helped to translate the book "Coding for children".
+Before she found out that she wanted to work with IT security, she traveled the world, and has also helped to translate the book "Coding for children".

 Based on Children Height